MaastrichtU-IDS/d2s-docs/docs/d2s-workspace.md

 In this example I will directly use the default [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository.

-Create the directory you want to use
+Create the directory you want to use:

 ```shell
 mkdir my-workflow-project